Wrestling Strength Training: Program & Guide

 Wrestling Strength Training Program

-I’ve set this up in two phases as I’ve done with the other strength training programs on Sweet Science of Fighting.
+I’ve set this up in two phases, as I've done with the other strength training programs on Sweet Science of Fighting.
 Phase 1 will focus on developing maximal dynamic strength and sub-maximal isometric strength.

-Reducing some of the fatigue is important as a high volume power training (HVPT) approach is taken with the jump squat and bench throw made popular by Alex Natera.
-HVPT improves not only maximal jump performance but also the ability to repeat power potentially beneficial for the explosive nature of freestyle wrestling.
+Reducing some of the fatigue is essential as a high volume power training (HVPT) approach is taken with the jump squat and bench throw made popular by Alex Natera.

-Phase 1
+Wrestling Strength Workouts Phase 1

 Day 1